SouthGreenPlatform/trainings/_pages/cocogeno_ictp4/S2_gigwa_flapjack_S3_taxonium.md

 ## Demo on the full private dataset

-* How the raw VCF looks like on high performance computing data center (to big for a personnal computer)
+* How the raw VCF file looks like on an hardware infrastructure (server or high performance computing data center) because it is too big to be stored on a personnal computer: size of FF68_CN_170ea.vcf.gz is **49 Gb**!
-49G FF68_CN_170ea.vcf.gz
 [Variant Call Format (VCF) Version 4.2 Specification](https://samtools.github.io/hts-specs/VCFv4.2.pdf)

 {% highlight bash %}